 To accomplish those goals, compliance officers must have a range of soft skills directed toward spreading a culture of compliance.
 Specialists in this area are excellent problem solvers, anticipating areas where conflicts or faulty information handling could occur and taking proactive steps.
 They should be capable of thoughtfully evaluating several possible approaches to setting policy, assessing the best means of applying the law while fulfilling organizational objectives.

 Compliance experts have a crucial role in educating individuals throughout a facility or firm and correcting violations.
 They need to be good communicators, able to explain policy requirements through both training presentations and written documentation.
 A careful eye for detail allows them to spot errors or oversights, and a strong sense of ethics helps them to set priorities in complex situations.

 Gaining the education for a career in compliance

 For a professional interested in a career as a compliance expert, earning a graduate degree in health care law could be the best path forward.
-Hofstra University’s online Master of Arts in Health Law and Policy program is designed to equip students with the foundational legal education they need to take on evolving challenges of keeping health care organizations in compliance with regulations.
+Hofstra Law’s online Master of Arts in Health Law and Policy program is designed to equip students with the foundational legal education they need to take on evolving challenges of keeping health care organizations in compliance with regulations.
 With a broad and detailed understanding of how the law and health care interact, graduates are ready to create and implement policies that address current problems while looking to the future of the field.